EliCDavis/PsuedoNode/README.md

 # PseudoNode

 This is an unfinished program!
-Much is needed to be done!
 Check out what the project looks like currently over [here](http://www.jayusstudios.com/Projects/PseudoNode/).

 ### Inspiration